Newsletter No. 3 (EN)

 15% of the payment

-6. Income from royalties:
+6. Payment of royalties:

-However, the withholding tax rate might be lower due to a double taxation agreement between Thailand and a foreign country (“DTA” – compare list of contracting states as annexed).
+However, the withholding tax rate might be lower due to a double taxation agreement between Thailand and a foreign country (“DTA” – compare the list of contracting states as annexed).

-a) Compared to the other tax rates, the tax payable on dividends is with 10% rather low.
+1. Compared to the other tax rates, the tax payable on dividends is with 10% rather low.
 The reason for this can be found in the tax policy of the Thai Government.
-Since the Corporate Income Tax is already at the rate of 20%, dividends shall not be subject to a full taxation again.
+Since the Corporate Income Tax is already at the rate of 20%, dividends shall not be subject to full taxation again.

-b) If a foreign company rents property to a Thai Company, the Thai Company is generally required to withhold tax at the rate of 15% on rental payments.
+2. If a foreign company rents property to a Thai Company, the Thai Company is generally required to withhold tax at the rate of 15% on rental payments.

-c) On the other hand, if a foreign company is carrying on business in Thailand by renting property to a Thai Company, such Company has to withhold tax at the rate of 5% on the rent payment.
-Additionally, the foreign company has to pay corporate income tax at the rate of 20% on its net profits from rental business.
+3. On the other hand, if a foreign company is carrying on business in Thailand by renting property to a Thai Company, such Company has to withhold tax at the rate of 5% on the rent payment.
+Additionally, the foreign company has to pay corporate income tax at the rate of 20% on its net profits from the rental business.

 V. Foreign Company – in case of “carrying on business in Thailand”